jentrinh/jentrinh.github.io/_posts/2017-10-25-ThrivalWriteup.md

 1\.	*I wish the TrashBot would provide feedback about whether an item was recyclable or not.*

 We’re actually working on this as a capability.
-As proud of our product as we are, we know that it’s not going to be adopted everywhere all at once, and so we want to make sure that interacting with our TrashBot allows users to learn about proper recycling and be able to apply that knowledge at other waste stations.
+As proud of our product as we are, we know that it’s not going to be adopted everywhere all at once (although it really should be!), and so we want to make sure that interacting with our TrashBot allows users to learn about proper recycling and be able to apply that knowledge at other waste stations.
 Our next iteration will have LEDs that will indicate to users whether an item is recyclable or not.
 We are also considering putting such feedback on the monitor, since users tend to place an item in the TrashBot and then look expectantly at the screen.

 2\.	*I wish that I could see what was going on in the TrashBot when it sorts.*

-This is related to #1, in that allowing users to see what’s going on will help them understand both how the TrashBot works and how to categorize the item (recycling/landfill).
+This is related to \#1, in that allowing users to see what’s going on will help them understand both how the TrashBot works and how to categorize the item (recycling/landfill).
 This may be a potential add in the future, but for now, you can go on believing that the TrashBot sorts using robot magic!

 3\.	*Can the TrashBot sort compostable materials?*